 - Starts with

-rwd-to denote “Readwise Data” - Author name is sanitized: lowercase, removing “and”, replacing spaces with dashes, removing ellipses, truncated to 20 characters
+hl-to denote original highlights while working though the material - Author name is sanitized: lowercase, removing “and”, replacing spaces with dashes, removing ellipses, truncated to 20 characters

 - Book or article title is also cleaned and truncated (30 characters max)